Correlation Functions of the Pfaffian Schur Process Using Macdonald Difference Operators: Correlation function of the Pfaffian Schur process

-Following the description of $C(\rho^{+},\rho^{-})$ in Proposition~\ref{eq:NestedInnerProductSummation}, we now consider taking the inner product of the integral in \eqref{eq:AfterTakingFirstLimit} with the product Using the steps $(\mathbf{i}),(\mathbf{ii})$ and $(\mathbf{iii})$ as described above, one can again bring the limit $u_{1,2}\to \infty$ inside the integral and obtain the limit using \eqref{eq:2ndInnerInnerProd}.
+Following the description of $C(\rho^{+},\rho^{-})$ in Proposition~\ref{eq:NestedInnerProductSummation}, we now consider taking the inner product of the integral in \eqref{eq:AfterTakingFirstLimit} with the following expression Using the steps $(i)$, $(ii)$ and $(iii)$ as described above, one can again bring the limit $u_{1,2}\to \infty$ inside the integral and obtain the limit using \eqref{eq:2ndInnerInnerProd}.
 Note that those steps also have to be accompanied by suitable deformation of the contours.
 Consequently, it changes the set of valid poles for the variables $z_{1,j}$ to $\rho^{+}_1\cup \rho^{+}_2\cup \xi^{-,[1,u_{2,1}]}_2\cup \{q_{2,j}z_{2,j}\}_{j\leq d_2}$.
-To this end, using induction in conjugation with the result in Theorem~\ref{LimitRep}, we get the limiting value \eqref{eq:ContourIntegral} of $C(\rho^+;\rho^-;u)$.
-Moreover, the limiting expression in \eqref{eq:ContourIntegral} (especially, the term $H^{(2)}$) implies that the deformed contours of the variables $\{z_{i,j}\}_{j}$ now contain the poles at for all $i\in [1,m-1]$.
+Now, using induction over $i$ (in conjunction with Theorem~\ref{LimitRep}), we see that the deformed contours of the variables $\{z_{i,j}\}_{j}$ now contain the poles at for all $i\in [1,m-1]$.
+Furthermore, applying Theorem~\ref{LimitRep} (in a similar way as in \eqref{eq:AfterTakingFirstLimit}) at every step of the induction, we observe that the limiting value of $C(\rho^+;\rho^-;u)$ (after taking $u\to \infty$ as in \eqref{eq:SuccessiveLimitingNotations}) matches with the limiting expression of \eqref{eq:ContourIntegral12}.
+This completes the proof. \end{proof}